+Motivated by the above intuition, we therefore implement the time-varying reference as a switching reference that alternates between the compute and communication phases.
+More formally, we parameterize the reference as where $s_{i, t}\in\{-1,+1\}$ selects one of the two reference levels, and $v_i^{\mathrm{amp}}\in\mathbb{R}_{\ge 0}$ determines their magnitude.
+The sign $s_{i,t}=+1$ corresponds to the communication phase ($\phi_t=0$) and gives the higher reference $1+v_i^{\mathrm{amp}}$, while $s_{i,t}=-1$ corresponds to the compute phase ($\phi_t=1$) and gives the lower reference $1-v_i^{\mathrm{amp}}$.
+We will later show how to set $s_{i,t}$ from local voltage measurements to track the phase $\phi_t$.

-In practice, voltage fluctuations exist within each operating mode and may have different magnitudes (e.g., voltage variations during the compute phase are larger than those during the communication phase).
-To accommodate this asymmetry, we introduce a bias term that allows the midpoint of the two reference levels to shift.
+In practice, voltage fluctuations exist within each phase and may differ in magnitude between the two phases, for instance larger in the compute phase than in the communication phase.
+To accommodate this asymmetry, we introduce a bias term so the two reference levels need not be symmetric about $1$~p.u.
 Accordingly, we generalize~\eqref{eq:tv_ref_nobias} to

 where $v_i^{\mathrm{bias}}\in\mathbb{R}$ is the bias of voltage reference at bus $i$.